seed-rs/seed-homepage/markdown/element_deepdive.md

 # Element-creation macros, under the hood

+# This page is out of date.
+Standby.

 For a better understanding of how views are created, reference the [El API docs page](https://docs.rs/seed/0.2.0/seed/dom_types/struct.El.html).
 The following code returns an `El` representing a few nested DOM elements displayed